openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_csr.rst

 The **Parameter** column identifies those CSRs that are dependent on the value of specific compile/synthesis parameters.
-If these parameters are not set as indicated in :numref:`Control and Status Register Map` then the associated CSR is not implemented.
+If these parameters are not set as indicated in **Control and Status Register Map** then the associated CSR is not implemented.
 If the parameter column is empty then the associated CSR is always implemented.

 The **Privilege** column indicates the access mode of a CSR.
 The first letter